-Principals will notify parents in writing no later than two weeks prior to the beginning of the school year whether their transfer request has been approved or denied.
+Principals will notify parents via email no later than two weeks prior to the beginning of the school year whether their transfer request has been approved or denied.

 Not necessarily.
-All transfer request applications are due by June 1 for the next school year.
+For all transfer request applications, May 1 is the priority deadline for the next school year.
 There are certain priorities that will be considered first.
 For example, (a) students who are entitled by law to a transfer; (b) students who are children of District employees who work at the campus to which student is seeking to transfer; (c) students who have completed the previous year at the school (to which they are seeking transfer); (d) students attending a feeder school of the campus in the previous year; (e) students who are children of AISD employees (and do not qualify under "b" above); and (f) students who are siblings of current students enrolled at the campus.
 After all intradistrict transfers have been considered, and if there is still space available, schools may consider interdistrict transfer requests.
-Transfer applications submitted after June 1 will be considered after the original group of applications.
+Transfer applications submitted after May 1 will be considered after the original group of applications.

 Possible reasons for denial of an intradistrict transfer request include, but are not limited to:

 1. Maximum enrollment on a campus has been reached.

 2. The student wishes to avoid disciplinary action at his or her current school.

 4. The student has engaged in conduct or misbehavior within the preceding year that resulted in removal to a disciplinary alternative education program (DAEP).